About the Report

 - South Asia Pacific, attributing to the strong presence of the oil & gas industry, is expected to continue to be a prominent regional market for produced water treatment systems manufacturers.

-- The offshore reinjection segment is expected to remain a prominent application area to invest in, for produced water treatment systems market players.
+- The offshore reinjection segment is expected to remain a prominent application area to invest in, for major players involved in produced water treatment systems.

 - The oil & gas industry has witnessed significant growth over the recent past, and rapid oil & gas exploration activities has been particularly noteworthy.